When Mother’s Day Is ‘Empowering’

 The rhetoric of commercialized empowerment is also striking in the context of Mother’s Day itself, which is not merely a celebration of motherhood, but which is also coded as a celebration of extremely traditional femininity.
 There are the pinks and the petunias, yes, but there are also the (slightly) subtler genderings: the fact, say, that Food Network’s advice on throwing the perfect Mother’s Day brunch involves recipes for light frittatas and sweet baked goods, while its Father’s Day offerings will inevitably involve tips for grilling cuts of manly meat.
 As Jill Filipovic points out in her book The H-Spot, the association of “light” food with women, and of “substantial” food with men, has a long history—with, among other things, smaller-is-better assumptions about women’s bodies, and notions that women, as the weaker sex, should save the meat for the strong men and growing kids while they make do with what’s left over.

 There’s nothing wrong with an omelette, of course.
 But taken together, the commercialized offerings of Mother’s Day suggest how conflicted American culture remains when it comes to feminism, and motherhood, and womanhood itself.
-Mother’s Day, as observed in 2017, remains, technically, what it was back in 1914: a celebration of motherhood, and its joys, and its sacrifices.
+Mother’s Day, as observed in 2017, remains, technically, what it was back in 1914: a celebration of motherhood, its joys, its sacrifices.
 In practice, however, the holiday functions much as Valentine’s Day does, as a commercialized endorsement of traditional femininity.
 All those flowers.
 All that chocolate.
 All that Food & Kitchen.
 All that pink.

 And: All that money.
-The Baltimore Sun, examining data from the National Retail Federation, reports that Mother’s Day now ranks third out of all yearly holidays when it comes to consumer spending—just below the Christmas/Hanukkah holidays and the back-to-school season.
+The Baltimore Sun, examining data from the National Retail Federation, reports that Mother’s Day now ranks third out of all yearly holidays when it comes to consumer spending—just below the Christmas/Hanukkah celebrations and the fall back-to-school season.
 (And just above Valentine’s Day.)
 This year should be a record-breaking one for Mother’s Day spending: American shoppers are expected to spend around $186 on average on the mothers in their lives, for a total of nearly $24 billion nationally.
-And some of those billions will be devoted to gifts that profess to celebrate women’s empowerment—all in a political and economic environment that finds women’s actual power to be under threat.
-Anna Jarvis realized it; she simply realized it too late.
+Some of those billions will be devoted to gifts that profess to celebrate women’s “empowerment”—all in a political and economic environment that finds women’s actual power to be under threat.
+Anna Jarvis, on some level, realized what she’d started; she simply realized it too late.